-Have a hemoglobin A1c that is 6.5% or higher.
-(This test is most reliable for adults.
-Some experts recommend using one of the other tests to diagnose diabetes in children.)footnote 2 This test may not be appropriate for everyone because many things can affect the lifespan of red blood cells, such as the second or third trimester of pregnancy, a recent blood loss or a blood transfusion, sickle cell disease, hemodialysis, or erythropoietin (ESA) medicine.
+The hemoglobin A1c test is most reliable for adults.
+Some experts recommend using one of the other tests to diagnose diabetes in children.footnote 2 This test may not be right for everyone.
+That's because many things can affect the lifespan of red blood cells, such as the second or third trimester of pregnancy, a recent blood loss or a blood transfusion, sickle cell disease, hemodialysis, or erythropoietin (ESA) medicine.

 Two tests are used to confirm the diagnosis of diabetes.

-There are different types of diabetes.
-Sometimes it's hard to diagnose the type of diabetes you have because the symptoms are different or the normal treatments don't work well.
-Your doctor may do a C-peptide test or test for autoantibodies.
-These tests can help diagnose type 1 diabetes or a slowly developing form of type 1 diabetes called latent autoimmune diabetes in adults (LADA).
-Another form of diabetes, maturity onset diabetes of the young (MODY), is an inherited disease caused by a change (mutation) in a gene.
-There are many types of MODY depending on the gene that is affected.
-Genetic testing can help you and your doctor decide how to treat MODY.
+It may be hard to tell what type of diabetes you have.
+If so, your doctor may do a C-peptide test or test for autoantibodies to diagnose type 1 diabetes or a slowly developing form of type 1 diabetes called latent autoimmune diabetes in adults (LADA).
+Some rare forms of diabetes are caused by a genetic problem.
+You may need genetic testing to diagnose them.
+This includes maturity onset diabetes of the young (MODY).
+There are many types of MODY, depending on the gene that is affected.

 Diabetes Canada Clinical Practice Guidelines Expert Committee, et al. (2018).
 Definition, classification and diagnosis of diabetes, prediabetes and metabolic syndrome.
 Canadian Journal of Diabetes, 42(Suppl 1): S10–S15.
 DOI: 10.1016/j.jcjd.2017.10.003.
 Accessed October 15, 2018.